 How do you treat it?

-How do you show respect for the Sunday morning message?
+How do you show respect for the Sunday morning sermon?

-Obviously, you don’t disregard the Sunday morning sermon, or you wouldn’t sit through it.
+You don’t totally disregard the Sunday morning message, or you wouldn’t sit through it.
 But are you handling its value with the respect it deserves?